About the Judicial Standards Commission

 - Four attorneys appointed by the North Carolina State Bar Council

 - Four citizen members who are not judges or lawyers

 - Two appointed by the Governor

 - Two appointed by the General Assembly: one upon recommendation of the President Pro Tempore of the Senate and one upon the recommendation of the Speaker of the House of Representatives

-Term of ServiceMembers serve a six-year term with the exception of the Court of Appeals judge who operates as chair of the Commission and serves at the pleasure of the Chief Justice.
+Term of ServiceMembers serve a six-year term with the exception of the Court of Appeals judges who operate as the chair and vice-chair of the Commission and serve at the pleasure of the Chief Justice.